Hello everyone, today I decided to write a post that explains another thing that we should consider when buying a

 - The 7th class is called “Other” and includes any plastic that is not specified in the previous classes or is made of a combination of some of them.
 In this class, we find nylon, polycarbonate, and other conventional plastics but also bioplastics that comprise plastic materials as biobased, biodegradable, or both (read here to know more).
 Here we could open another interesting topic about bioplastic but it is not the aim of this post. 🙂

-The plastics that are often used for beauty products are 2-4-5 and 7.
+Plastics that are often used for beauty products are 2-4-5 and 7.
 If I can’t make them at home and have to buy face creams or shampoos, I’m very careful to choose not only products with great ingredients but also with 100% recyclable packaging.
-I’m trying to buy only products with a packaging made of class 2-4-5 or without packaging to avoid the problem from the source.
+I’m trying to buy only products with packaging made of plastic classes 2-4-5 or better without packaging to avoid the problem from the source.
 This because I’m sure that I can recycle the packaging once the product is finished.
 In the case of plastic #7, I’m not so sure.

 For these reasons, I personally tend to avoid using packaging that carries plastic code 7, because I am not sure if they can really be recycled.
-If your beauty product has code 7 on its backside, try to get more info from the company before to throw it away.
+If your beauty product has plastic code 7 on its backside, try to get more info from the company before throwing it away.

 If you like my content, help me with a small donation.
 With your support, I would like to buy new ingredients and create original healthy beauty products!
 Thank you :).